|Colleen Ferguson||Leasa Hirst|

 This is a computer programme and targets children who may be experiencing difficulties with literacy.
 There are five levels children work through that target specific letter/sounds- vowels, consonants, letter chunks, initial, medial or word endings.
 These are half hour sessions for four mornings a week.
 Children are supervised by our learning assistants.
 Children from Years 3-6 have the opportunity to work on the Lexia programme which may run for six months.

-Children may also get the opportunity to participate in Discovery or Cooking sessions.
-These programmes are for all age groups and run for 5 -9 weeks.
+Children may also get the opportunity to participate in Cooking sessions.
+These programmes are for all age groups.
 Children are selected for a variety of reasons- to boost their self confidence, relate positively to others, follow instructions, work co-operatively in small groups, be involved in practical hands-on activities and build life skills.
 The programmes are planned by our learning assistants and discovery activities are designed to enhance the current curriculum concept.